 Breast milk for infants is particularly beneficial.
-It reduces your baby’s risk for diseases and improve immune system.
+It reduces your baby’s risk for diseases and improves the immune system.
 Some of the diseases are below and you can save your child from these diseases if you feed from your breast.

-· Babies, who receive breastfeed, may have a lower risk of getting serious colds and ear or throat infections compared to those babies who do not receive breastfeed.
+- Babies, who receive breastfeeding, may have a lower risk of getting serious colds and ear or throat infections compared to those babies who do not receive breastfeeding.

-· Breast milk also reduce chances of gut infections.
+- Breast milk also reduces the chances of gut infections.

-· Breastfeeding protect against middle ear, throat, and sinus infections Respiratory tract infections.
+- Breastfeeding protects against the middle ear, throat, sinus infections, and respiratory tract infections.
 Breast milk also protects against respiratory and gastrointestinal acute diseases.

-· Breast milk also reduces risk of Sudden infant death syndrome (SIDS).
+- Breast milk also reduces the risk of Sudden infant death syndrome (SIDS).

-· Breastfeeding also reduces the risk for childhood leukemia.
+- Breastfeeding also reduces the risk of childhood leukemia.
 Allergic diseases.
 Breastfeeding can be helpful for a baby against atopic dermatitis, eczema, and asthma.

-· Babies who are breastfed may remain safe against risk of developing (type 1) diabetes and non-insulin-dependent diabetes (type 2).
+- Babies who are breastfed may remain safe against the risk of developing (type 1) diabetes and non-insulin-dependent diabetes (type 2).